SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Low-level implementation

 \subsection{Communication}

-To work with multiple devices, $\simulat$ splits a lattice into multiple sublattices, with partitioning possible along any space-time direction.
+To address DG2, $\simulat$ splits a lattice into multiple sublattices, with partitioning possible along any direction.
 Each sublattice is given to a single GPU, and we call this sublattice the {\it bulk}.
 In addition, the GPU holds a copy of the outermost borders of neighboring sublattices, which we call the {\it halo}.
-This halo is necessary because many measurement and update processes are stencil operations, which means that a calculation performed at some site may need information from a neighboring sublattice.
-Every so often, information from all sublattices must be injected into their neighbors' halos.
-A schematic drawing of the exchange of halo information between different GPUs is shown in Fig.~\ref{fig:communicate} (top).
+This halo is necessary because many measurement and update processes are stencil operations, which means that a calculation performed at the boundary of the sublattice may need information from a neighboring sublattice.
+Hence, boundary information from all sublattices must be copied into their neighbors' halos.
+A schematic drawing of the exchange of halo information between different sublattices is shown in Fig.~\ref{fig:communicate} (top).

 \begin{code*}[!htb] \mycode{c++}{functor.cpp} {An example functor, \ff{PlaquetteKernel}, utilizing functor syntax.
 It is templated to allow for arbitrary precision \ff{floatT}, to run on GPU with \ff{onDevice==True}, for arbitrary \ff{HaloDepth}, and to allow the \ff{Gaugefield} to use arbitrary \ff{CompressionType}.
 This functor takes a \ff{Gaugefield} object as argument, whose elements are accessed in memory through the \ff{gaugeAcessor} \ff{gAcc}, set to point to the \ff{Gaugefield} accessor in the initializer list.
 The argument of \ff{operator()} indicates that this functor will be iterated over \ff{gSite} objects.
 We indicate with \ff{All} that we run over both even and odd parity sites.
 The method \ff{getLinkPath} multiplies all links starting at \ff{site}, following a path in the specified directions.
 We compute the real part of the trace with \ff{tr\_d}.
 Due to our functor syntax, all lattice splitting, communication, and distribution to GPU threads is done behind the scenes.} \end{code*}